 - In its natural environment, Sus scrofa has an average life expectancy of 10 years.

-- Standing 1m-high at the shoulder, weighing more than 200kg and being armed with 6in-long self-sharpening tusks, no-one can deny that a fully grown male boar makes a formidable and intimidating spectacle.
+- Standing 1m-high at the shoulder, weighing more than 200kg and being armed with 6in-long self-sharpening tusks, a fully grown male boar makes a formidable and intimidating spectacle.

-- Appearances, though, can be deceptive, for despite looking like it has stepped from the shadows of a dark fairy tale, wild boars avoid contact with humans whenever possible, making physical conflict rare.
+- Wild boars avoid contact with humans whenever possible, making physical conflict rare.

 - Boar have a taste for the eggs of ground-nesting birds; something that may jeopardise endangered avian species.